anthonyimmen/ascii-it/README.md

 ██║  ██║███████║╚██████╗██║██║      ██║   ██║
 ╚═╝  ╚═╝╚══════╝ ╚═════╝╚═╝╚═╝      ╚═╝   ╚═╝

-welcome to ascii-it. this is an open source tool used to easily convert images to ascii art.
+welcome to ascii-it. a tool used to easily convert images to ascii art.

 features include:
+- live preview when moving sliders or checking boxes (include button to reset)
 - resize to twitter banner size
 - character density adjustment
 - brightness